HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 That said, it has not been business-as-usual.
 The amount of sites passing Core Web Vitals (CWV) has been tremendous, despite Interaction to Next Paint (INP) replacing the arguably much easier to pass metric of First Input Delay (FID).
 That positive news signals how performance, in general, is being taken more seriously in the SEO industry.

 Most notably, AI and LLMs are presenting some of the biggest changes search engines have encountered in a long time, and they have the potential to be hugely disruptive.
-As a result, adoption of robots.txt, related to the associated crawlers, has already grown.
+As a result, adoption of `robots.txt`, related to the associated crawlers, has already grown.

 The ever-changing search landscape and the new opportunities afforded by AI and LLMs have the potential for SEO to quickly move into new areas.
 At the same time, the slow but steady improvements to fundamentals underscore that the state of SEO remains one where long-standing best practices, despite large sea changes, are both prized and ultimately rewarded.